 If you ever get that warm fuzzy feeling from someone you just met, it is quite likely that this person is an ISFJ.
 These individuals are abundant in showering praises and support and if you want to be a friend, you will have to fight your way.
 But once you have successfully made your way into the inner friend circle of this person, you can be assured they will stick up for you at all costs.
 They are not called The Defender Personality for no reason.
+Read the article below to learn in detail about your ISFJ Friends.

 Their empathetic and caring nature draws all other personality types to them.
 The remarkable trait that leaves everyone in awe is their generous and caring nature.
 For this reason, ISFJ personalities are popular as friends.
 Even though they are an introverted personality, they will make everyone feel at home.